 A 2014 study from Europe compared the results of surgery alone versus surgery plus rehabilitation.Â The group of people who received rehab after their surgery achieved more than 3 times the improvement in pain and function 3 months later.Â The improvements were still 2 times better in the rehab group 1 year after surgery.

-For the best results, both home and outpatient clinic exercises should be done. Â We recommend exercising at least 3 times per week after surgery.
+For the best results, both home and in-person physical therapy exercises should be done. Â We recommend exercising at least 3 times per week after surgery.
 Rehab usually lasts 4 to 8 weeks.Â After this time, your therapist and surgeon may clear you to perform gym-based exercises.